Rivercraft911/rivercraft911.github.io/README.md

 This portfolio template is designed to showcase technical projects with a unique military/radar aesthetic.
 It's perfect for:

-- Software engineers
-- Hardware developers
-- Game developers
+- Engineers
-- Cybersecurity specialists
+- Cool people
 - Anyone who appreciates a retro terminal aesthetic

 ## 🎨 Customization